 - Failing to register as a sex offender is a Class C Felony which is punishable by up to 15 years in prison and fines less than $15,000

 Richardson, 52, will then be taken back to Texas to face charges there.

 If you or someone you know is facing gun charges, or has been accused of a sex crime, it is important that you contact an experienced criminal attorney to handle your case.
 The attorneys of Parkman White, LLP are experienced in a variety of legal matters and have a history of success in the courtroom.
-Call to schedule a consultation today.
+Call to schedule a free consultation today.